shubechavan/coursesellingwebapp/README.md

 ## Features

-- **User Authentication**: Users can sign up and authenticate themselves to purchase courses.
+- **User Authentication**: Users can sign up and authenticate themselves to purchase and check courses .
 - **Course Management**: Admins can add, edit, and delete courses.
 - **Course Purchase**: Users can purchase courses and view the courses they have purchased.
 - **MongoDB Integration**: The application uses MongoDB to store user and course data.